cjfei18/depression_wes/README.md

 # depression_wes
-repository for WES analysis of depressive symptoms
+Repository for code used in WES analysis of depressive symptoms